If the Bible is my handbook for life, what do I do when the Bible is not clear about an issue?

 At the same time these verses clearly show that we are to stop putting a stumbling block in our brothers' way.
 In other words, if you eat meat and know that it will cause your weaker brother to stumble, for the sake of love, even though you have freedom in Christ to eat meat, you should do nothing that will cause your brother to fall.

-We can sum up the lesson of Romans 14 in the following 3 points:
+We can sum up the lesson of Romans 14 in the following three points:

 - Let your heart and your conscience before God alone tell you what is right and wrong on matters that are not clear in the Bible.
 Do you have freedom in Christ and a clear conscience before the Lord to do whatever is in question?
 Or, does the area weaken your Christian walk?